 - slow heart rate

 - trouble concentrating

-Your doctor will look for any redness, bumps, or other changes to the skin on your belly.
+Your doctor will look for any discoloration, bumps, or other changes to the skin on your belly.
 They will also ask you questions such as:

 - When did the itching start?